 **NA – data not available

-Understanding Masters in Coaching Programs
+Understanding Master’s in Coaching Online Programs

-A masters in coaching online program focuses on preparing professionals who can help others cope with difficult situations in different areas of sport.
+A master’s in coaching online program focuses on preparing professionals who can help others cope with difficult situations in different areas of sport.
 Coaches teach their students to reach their full potential through hands-on practice and self-motivation.
 Although coaching does not necessarily teach how to complete a particular task, it uses practical tools and techniques to find unique solutions for learners to achieve their personal or professional goals in sports.

-Curriculum and Skills Gained in Masters in Coaching Online Programs
+Curriculum and Skills Gained in Master’s in Coaching Online Programs

-1. Philosophy and Ethics in Coaching -Coaching is a challenging job, and coaches are constantly under pressure to make decisions that impact athletes and teams and sometimes even themselves.
+Coaching is challenging, and coaches are constantly under pressure to make decisions that impact athletes and teams and sometimes even themselves.
 The coaching philosophy helps them learn how to interact with the team and athletes.
-The subject’s purpose is to bring beliefs and principles that coaches can follow to achieve their goals.
+The subject aims to bring beliefs and principles that coaches can follow to achieve their goals.

-3. Conditioning -Conditioning plays an integral part in coaching.
+Conditioning plays an integral part in coaching.
 Since the number one cause of athletic injury is doing too much too soon, the coach must see that training should start slowly and be considered a process.
 They need to see that exercises and games should start with a warm-up routine.
 As athletes improve their skills, the coach can increase their sport-specific warm-up time.

 • Risk Management